 The utility industry is one of the earliest adopters of IoT.
 It gives the companies a firm grip on the operations, upgrades the power quality as well as the security.
 Problems related to inefficient recording and incorrect billing have ended, thanks to the smart energy meters that allow more granular energy consumption recording.
 They also help you keep track of the users who prefer green technologies thus enabling you to formulate your plans accordingly.
-In addition to this, IoT also ensures efficient functioning of the solar power panels and other environment-friendly devices paving ways for a better tomorrow.
+In addition to this, Internet of things also ensures efficient functioning of the solar power panels and other environment-friendly devices paving ways for a better tomorrow.

 IoT’s Impact on Manufacturing Industry

 As Industry 4.0 movement continues to enable enhanced automation, data collection, and analytics, the Internet of Things had been augmenting major aspects of it.
 With intelligent systems that also optimize the workflow and processes, programmed devices are installed to deliver surprising outputs on the assembly line.
 They facilitate an easy collection of data from the external sources as well as the machinery, which ensures failure avoidance while supporting proactive maintenance or automated failure recoveries.

 Also, the analytics and data captured by the devices in network facilitate deeper insights to foster optimizations.
 This exchange of data aids the improvement of workflows and processes on the go.
 Combination of IoT thus fosters Smart Factory Establishment making the idea of intelligent manufacturing, a reality.